Let’s clear something up before we get going.

 Starting off with a couple basics here, but learning to code is a natural hobby or interest for gamers to pursue, for the simple reason that the games they love to play wouldn’t be anything without the power of code.

 So, as mentioned just above, learning to code might inspire a gamer to go from player to developer.
-And, there are a number of ways to go about it, from a private coding tutor, Virtual Tech Camps, and even coding toys for kids, and more.
+And, there are a number of ways to go about it, from a private coding tutor, Virtual Tech Camps, and even teaching kids to code with LEGOs, and more.

 2. Learn 3D modeling